+RESULTS

+Order COLEOPTERA

-RESULTS Order Coleoptera Family Coccinellidae Latreille, 1807 Subfamily Coccidulinae Mulsant, 1846 Tribe Coccidulini Mulsant, 1846 Genus Rhyzobius Stephens, 1829
+Family COCCINELLIDAE Latreille, 1807 Subfamily COCCIDULINAE Mulsant, 1846

+Tribe COCCIDULINI Mulsant, 1846

+Genus Rhyzobius Stephens, 1829

-Type species: Nitidula litura Fabricius, 1787
+Type species: Nitidula litura Fabricius, 1787.

 Notes.
-The specimens here considered were assigned to the genus Rhyzobius because of (a) large and coarsely faceted eyes, (b) relatively long antenna with flattened, 3-segmented club, (c) deeply split tarsal claws and other features.
-All they are rather similar to each other.
-Three specimens, which are visible in dorsoventral plane, have differences in some characters that could be considered as diagnostic ones for two separate species.
-The rest four specimens are visible in pieces of amber from the lateral view and cannot be completely compared with the latter three specimens.
-Nevertheless, these four specimens are put in one of two new species recognized among the specimens with the underside exposed because they have characteristic pronotal sides.
-The recent species of this genus spread in all continents, except Antarctica, although the most diversity of it is known from Australia.
+The specimens considered here were assigned to the genus Rhyzobius because of (a) large and coarsely faceted eyes. (b) relatively long antenna with flattened, three-segmented club, (c) deeply split tarsal claws and other features.
+All the specimens are rather similar.
+Three specimens, which are visible in the dorsoventral plane, have differences in some characters that could be considered as diagnostic ones for two separate species.
+The remaining four specimens are visible in pieces of amber from the lateral view and cannot be completely compared with the first three specimens.
+Nevertheless, these four specimens are placed in one of the two new species recognized among the specimens with the underside exposed because they have characteristic pronotal sides.
+The recent species of this genus are spread in all continents except Antarctica, and the greatest diversity of the genus is known from Australia.